 Unified encryption management.
 IT departments must often contend with pre-existing encryption technologies in their organizations.
 For example, a newly acquired business unit may use its own encryption technology, or a department may use native encryption that is part of Apple and Microsoft products, like FileVault on OS X or BitLocker on Windows.
 For this reason, some data encryption solutions support unified management of multiple technologies.
 For instance, an IT department that is using McAfee Complete Data Protection—Advanced can monitor and audit encryption endpoints, as well as manage encryption policies and keys, from a single console.
 This is more efficient than switching between multiple encryption screens.

-A unified management console also provides visibility into all endpoints and a record of each device’s encryption usage.
+A unified management console also provides visibility into all endpoints, including a record of each device’s encryption usage.
 This can avoid non-compliance penalties if a laptop is lost or stolen.

 On-premises or cloud-based encryption?

-Organizations are storing more of their sensitive data in the cloud—21% of cloud data is confidential or sensitive data, which is 53% over the previous year, according to McAfee’s Cloud Adoption and Risk Report.
+Organizations are storing more of their sensitive data in the cloud—21% of cloud data is confidential or sensitive data, an increase of 53% over the previous year, according to McAfee’s 2019 Cloud Adoption and Risk Report.
 Without encryption, that data is a ripe target for cybercriminals.

 An organization can’t assume that a cloud provider will automatically provide encryption as part of a cloud application or infrastructure service.
 Encryption uses extra bandwidth and CPU resources, increasing a cloud provider’s costs, so most providers don’t include encryption or offer only partial encryption.
 In general, encrypting the data is the customer’s responsibility.

-The best cloud encryption service is end-to-end encryption of the connection and of any data that is uploaded to the cloud.
+The best cloud encryption strategy includes end-to-end encryption of the connection and of any data that is uploaded to the cloud.
 In these models, cloud storage providers encrypt data upon receipt, passing encryption keys to the customers so that data can be safely decrypted when needed.
 Organizations can pay for an end-to-end encryption service or encrypt data on-premises before it is uploaded to the cloud.

 Data encryption software is one of the most effective forms of data security, when accompanied by secure encryption key management and data loss prevention best practices.
-McAfee’s data encryption tools can protect valuable corporate data with strong encryption of user desktops and devices and shared services and provide centralized management of encryption policies.
+McAfee’s data encryption tools offer strong encryption of corporate and user endpoints and shared services, protecting valuable corporate data and providing centralized management of encryption policies.